cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

 ```

-## Building the Craylm vLLM Components
+## Building the ScalarLM vLLM Components

-Next, we'll build the vLLM components for Craylm.
+Next, we'll build the vLLM components for ScalarLM.
 Add these sections to your Dockerfile:

 ```dockerfile